 When

-channel_accounts.email is present in config/local.yaml, the single-account env-var mode (NYLAS_API_KEY / NYLAS_GRANT_ID / NYLAS_SELF_EMAIL) is ignored.Next steps
+channel_accounts.email is present in config/local.yaml, the single-account mode sourced from the vault keys nylas_api_key / nylas_grant_id / nylas_self_email is ignored.Next steps

 Set up email